6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Options range from budget to luxury but no matter how much you spend, the experience is priceless.

-Luxury Hotel Tip: If you’re looking for a splurge, check out the spectacular Argos in Uchisar.
+Best Luxury Hotel Pick: If you’re looking for a splurge, check out the spectacular Argos in Uchisar.
 Once a monastery, it’s now a luxury cave hotel with jaw-dropping views.

-Budget Hotel Tip: Like the Argos hotel, the Cappadocia Cave Suites boasts a terrace with Instagram-worthy sunrise views of the daily hot air balloon show, but at a budget-friendly price.
+Best Budget Hotel Pick: Like the Argos hotel, the Cappadocia Cave Suites boasts a terrace with Instagram-worthy sunrise views of the daily hot air balloon show, but at a budget-friendly price.

-I chose the mid-priced Divan Cave House.
-The 19-room boutique hotel has a prime location in Goreme and came highly recommended by previous guests.
+My choice for this trip is the mid-priced Divan Cave House.
+The 19-room boutique hotel has a prime location in Goreme and comes highly recommended by previous guests.

-I was greeted warmly by owners Ali and Hanife, who took my bags and invited me up to the restaurant terrace for breakfast since it was still only 9:00am.
+I’m greeted warmly by owners Ali and Hanife, who take my bags and invite me up to the restaurant terrace for breakfast.
+It is, after all, still only 9:00am and I have a full day ahead.

-Over breakfast, Ali gave me an overview of the top sights and suggested renting a car for a day to maximize my three-day stay.
-He even arranged for the car to be delivered right to the hotel.
+Over breakfast, Ali gives me an overview of the top sights and suggests renting a car for a day to maximize my three-day stay.
+He even arranges for the car to be delivered right to the hotel.

-After finalizing my plan for the day, it was time to check out my room.
-It was spacious, lovely and one of the most unique hotel rooms I’ve ever seen.
+After finalizing my plan for the day, it’s time to check out my room.
+It’s spacious, lovely, and one of the most unique hotel rooms I’ve ever seen.

-Despite being in a cave, there was plenty of light.
-It even featured a jetted jacuzzi tub in the bathroom, perfect for recovery after exploring Cappadocia’s many hiking trails.
+Despite being in a cave, there is plenty of light.
+It even features a jetted jacuzzi tub in the bathroom, perfect for recovery after exploring Cappadocia’s many hiking trails.

 By 11:00am, with map in hand and my own wheels for the day, I set off to begin my self-guided tour of this incredibly unique corner of the world!